 Ramadan marks a period of fasting and religious focus for millions of Muslims across the globe.
 This blog will review some of our top tips for planning meals for a healthy Ramadan.

-This year, Ramadan will start on Wednesday 22nd March 2023, following the sighting of the moon over Mecca.
-Lasting for 30 days, Ramadan ends on Friday 21 April 2023.
-Eid al-Fitr will be celebrated/ observed from sundown of Friday 21st April, ending at sundown on Saturday 22nd April.
+This year, Ramadan is expected to start on Sunday 10th March 2024, following the sighting of the moon over Mecca.
+Lasting for 29-30 days, Ramadan will end on Tuesday 9th April 2024.
+Eid al-Fitr will be celebrated/ observed around the 9th-10th April 2024.

 The way in which you approach your diet during the fasting period should be similar to your approach outside of Ramadan- aiming to eat a healthy balanced diet.
 This is particularly important as you have less time each day to provide your body with all the essential nutrients and fluids you need to be healthy.